QihongL/MCW_iterativeLasso/README.md

 Run iterative lasso on the MCW data set.
 The iterative lasso code was adapted from knowledge and concepts lab github, which can be retrieved from this link: https://github.com/UWKCL/iterativelasso

-Some stats of the MCW dataset
+Some stats of the MCW dataset:

 1200 rows
 - 1-900: TrueWords